Overview

 Habitat

 Whether it’s a field, roadside area, open area, wet area or urban garden, milkweed and flowering plants are needed for monarch habitat.
-Adult monarchs feed on the nectar of many flowers during breeding and migration, but they can only lay eggs on milkweed plants.
+Adult monarchs feed on the nectar of many flowers during breeding and migration, but they lay eggs on milkweed plants as that is the only food the caterpillars can eat.

 Land on which the natural dominant plant forms are grasses and forbs.